1. Overview

 Here, when we invoke the get method, an ExecutionException will be thrown wrapping the original RuntimeException.

-So we can conclude that even if a worker thread has an UncaughtExceptionHandler, the JDK won't notify the handler for an uncaught exception that occurred in a Callable task.
+So we can conclude that even if a worker thread has an UncaughtExceptionHandler, the JDK won't notify the handler for an uncaught exception that occurred in the task.

 3. Handle with UncaughtExceptionHandler